Rule 1. OFFICE HOURS

 The Clerk’s office will not transmit documents by facsimile, except when ordered by the Court.

-(2) April term beginning the third Monday in April; and
+(2) April term beginning the first Monday in April; and

 Rule 4.
 REQUIREMENTS FOR ATTORNEYS PRACTICING BEFORE THE SUPREME COURT.